Earn both your bachelor's and master's in five years in this pastoral studies program.

 Chicago, IL 60680-6500

-Please include student name and ID # on all checks and money orders
+Please include student name and ID number on all checks and money orders

 Thanks to the generosity of Moody's partners, full-time undergraduate students at the Chicago campus receive a tuition-paid education, enabling them to graduate and begin ministry quickly without the burden of student loans.